 Port St. Joe Rentals: If Cape San Blas is the beach, Port St. Joe is the town.
 You’ll likely pass through here on your way to the beach.

 One of my favorite Port St. Joe Hotels is the Port Inn, Port St. Joe Fl.
-Although I have not stayed at this recently –restored 21-room hotel, I did get a peak at their cottages, which are beautifully decorated, and across the street from the marina.
+The Inn was also damaged in Hurricane Michael, but hopes to re-open in summer 2020.
+It’s a great location across the street from the marina.

 Cape San Blas Restaurants